HackYourFuture/JavaScript3/Week1/MAKEME.md

 <small>Figure 1.
 Example User Interface using [Material Design](https://material.io/guidelines/) principles.</small>

-A live version of this application can be found here: http://hyf-github.netlify.com/

 ### 1.2 The GitHub API

 #### 1.2.1 Get a list of HYF repositories